Welcome to Hertfordshire Walker

 7: Follow the path as it weaves NE and N through an area rich in bluebells.
 Please keep to the paths on this stretch.
 Some people have been seen wandering through the bluebells and letting children run freely.
 The Herts and Middlesex Wildlife Trust asks all those who visit Gobions Wood not to tread on the bluebells at any time in their growth cycle, but, rather, help preserve them for the enjoyment of all.

 After 340m this path reaches the eastern boundary of Gobions Wood.
-There are a few splits in the path at this point, but all designated paths (those lined with logs) end up in same place.
+There are a few splits in the path at this point, but all designated paths (those lined with logs) end up in the same place.
 For this part of the walk, keep the boundary of Gobions Wood on your right at all times.

 Photograph of a designated path through the bluebell wood in Gobions Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0